pivotal/docs-tap/getting-started/deploy-first-app.md

 - View the Web App in your browser.
 - Optionally add your application to Tanzu Application Platform GUI Software Catalog.

-Before you start, be sure you've completed all of the [Getting started prerequisites](../getting-started.md#get-started-prereqs).
+Before you start, be sure you've completed all [Getting started prerequisites](../getting-started.md#get-started-prereqs).
 For background on application accelerators, see [Application Accelerator](about-application-accelerator.md).

 ## <a id="deploy-your-app"></a>Deploy your application